demola07/nodejs-examples-initiative-challenge/readme.md

 * Tests

   Each of the above endpoints should have its own tests.
-Use the provided `test/index.js` file to get started and see below for example output
+Use the provided `test/index.js` file to get started and see below for example output.

   - Test Requirements: